How to Store and Handle Long, Heavy Loads: Tube, Pipe and Bar Stock

 Pallet storage is easy, or at least easier

-You have many options for pipe, tubing, bar stock, or other long, heavy load storage—choices that determine how you access the product, how much space it takes, and its safety.
+You have many options for pipe, tubing, bar stock or other long, heavy load storage—choices that determine how you access the product, how much space it takes and how safe it is.

 Cantilever is the default choice for many long parts storage applications.
 It can be installed indoors or outdoors, is offered in practically limitless configurations and capacities, and is economical for its combination of storage density, accessibility and safety considerations.

 Cantilever rack is cost-effective for pipe storage.
 Although you can store a broad range of items on it, long parts like pipe and tubing are really its best application.
 It can range from a few hundred dollars to several thousand per rack, depending on the height, capacity, length, etc. Your application may or may not allow you to use a standard unit, but even if one is engineered to spec, the cost per storage position isn’t prohibitive.
 Cantilever tends to be a durable solution.
 Even in tough outdoor applications, it can perform for years.